 3. Your age and fitness: Age and fitness are not to be neglected at the point of choosing your Kettlebell size.
 Younger folks should have Kettlebell trainers and guardians with them as Kettlebell training might be harmful if care is not taken.
 Your age, fitness, and experience determine the type of Kettlebell training you can take-on.
 The following are the two broad types of Kettlebell training that exist:

 Kettlebell Grinds: Kettlebell training grinds include squats, presses, and deadlifts.
 The varieties of these three grinds include bent press, overhead press, Turkish get-up, windmills, sots press, and so on.
-These are called grinds because of the consistency and dedication attached to them. kettlebell grinds are not only the best for beginners, but they are also very great for experts as its technique is perfect for building strength and keeping fit without much stress.
+These are called grinds because of the consistency and dedication attached to them. kettlebell grinds are not only the best for beginners, but they are also very great for experts as its technique is perfect for building muscle and strength.
 For Kettlebell grinds, you don’t need to use the biggest Kettlebell in the gym, all you have to do is ensure consistency with the little (or big) weight you choose.

 Kettlebell Ballistics: Living up to its name, Kettlebell ballistics are very similar to the two most common human ballistic movements – jumping and throwing.
 These two movements are usually of two stages- a stage whereby you exert your energy and a stage whereby you leave everything to the force of gravity to complete the job – which comes first depends on whether you’re jumping or throwing.
 Kettlebell ballistic training includes snatches, swings (dead stop swings, two-hand swings, and one-arm swings), cleans, and more.